Fall Foliage Tours and Road Trips in East Texas

 Maple leaves at peak color in Longview Texas during November fall foliage (Staff photo)

-Fall foliage around a peaceful lake in East Texas (Staff photo)
+Fall foliage scene around a peaceful lake in East Texas (Staff photo)

 A profusion of yellow fall foliage colors near Kilgore in East Texas (Staff photo)

-Dogwood tree foliage and berries at peak fall color near Palestine in East Texas (Staff photo)
+Dogwood tree foliage and berries at peak fall color in Palestine in East Texas (Staff photo)

 Quiet meandering country road in the fall in the rolling hills of the Piney Woods of East Texas (Staff photo)